 2. External Approval:|

-Assoc.
-Dean of Academic Affairs (P. Bice) → Assoc.
+Dean of Student Success (P. Bice) → Assoc.
 Provost/Provost → SUNY →

 NYS Education Dept.